 What will this mean for Erica’s Recipes? ….nuthin.
 You may see a few more seafood and vegetarian dishes, but my husband is certainly not signing on to this and I have no intention of changing my healthy 75% / splurge 25% formula.
 So rest assured, you’ll still get a bit of everything here!

-Now about this sammie!
+Now about this Best Salmon Melt sammie!
 I use the word “best” to describe my recipes very very rarely …actually I have only used it once before on this site (see my Sausage Stuffing for the best EV-AH!).
 But saying I make the best of something is just silly – have I tasted every such-and-such in the world?
 Do I think I am the best there is?
 Will other people agree?
-Cuh-LEARLY no. But I do know this – this sandwich, kept simple with fresh, toasty bread, a little added creaminess, and just a touch of dill – is how this sandwich should be.
+Cuh-LEARLY no. But I do know this – this sandwich, kept simple with fresh salmon, toasty bread, a little added creaminess, and just a touch of dill – is how this a Best Salmon Melt should be.
 I have made salmon melts with all kinds of lettuces, herbs, sprouts, cheeses, breads, etc etc etc, but this way right here is the best.
-It just is 🙂
+It just is.

 - pinch kosher salt